andrewringler/andrewringler.com/README.md

     > compass watch

-## things I haven't automated yet, after vagrant up for the first time do:
+## Some things I haven't automated yet, after vagrant up for the first time do:

     to enable PHP debug:
     > vagrant ssh